 Who is the conference for?

-This conference is for anyone working within or interested in the use of arts and/or play interventions for health and wellbeing.
+This conference was for anyone working within or interested in the use of arts and/or play interventions for health and wellbeing.
 We take broad conceptions of these disciplines and of health and wellbeing, and we intend to attract a diverse range of people to present, such as those from the social and political sciences, arts, humanities, health and medicine.
-We invite those working within research, policy and practice, and seek to provide a platform for discussion across these fields.

 Call for abstracts